The Objectivist Utopia, Part 2

 The founder of this community was John Galt, a highly talented engineer who had invented a revolutionary motor that draws power from the air.
 When the company he worked for succumbed to the policies of the progressives, he declared that he would stop them by going on strike.
 He began a campaign to recruit others who were similarly disillusioned.
 One of those recruits, a banker named Midas Mulligan, owned property in a secluded mountain valley in Colorado.
 Upon leaving his bank, he converted his assets to gold, and moved to his property, along with food, seed, and livestock, where he built a home and lived permanently.
 Mulligan paid Galt to conceal the valley from view and obscure roads leading to it.
 Eventually, Galt and other strikers moved to the valley, leasing property from Mulligan, upon which they built comfortable homes.
 The community was known as Galt's Gulch.

 They produced fruit, vegetables, poultry, dairy, and livestock while also working part-time at their own businesses.
 Mulligan established a bank in addition to growing wheat and tobacco.
 Galt developed his motor into a source of cheap electric power for the entire valley.
 There were water mains, electric distribution, telephone service, roads, a grocery store, a cigarette manufacturer, a copper mine and smelting operation, a shale oil extraction operation, and all manner of businesses built by the strikers in their spare time when they weren't working at agricultural production.
 There was an aircraft landing strip.
 There was at least one car, which was rented out by its owner for use within the valley.
 There was no government.
-All services were and goods were bought with cash from privately owned businesses.
+All services and goods were bought with cash from privately owned businesses.
 Nothing was free.

 The medium of exchange was gold.
 One of the early recruits, Ragnar Danneskjöld, became a pirate who made it his mission to take back all the money the strikers had paid in taxes.
 He delivered gold to Mulligan's bank, which was deposited into accounts for the strikers.
 There were accounts even for anticipated recruits who had not yet been persuaded to join the community.
 Labor and goods were fairly cheap.
 It seems that one could live in this economy for a dollar or two per day.
 They minted coins from the gold and used them for their transactions.
 One person was designated to acquire and bring in goods that were not otherwise available within the local economy.